agathis-project/salix-arctica/README.md

 #### 3.3.3.
 Branch Data Interfaces:
 ![alt text](https://github.com/agathis-project/salix-arctica/blob/master/AP-1/uP_trunk_data_circuits.PNG)

-**all data interface buffers (uP and branches) are supplied from V3P3 rail**
+**All data interface buffers (located on uP or branches) are supplied from V3P3 rail**

 ##### 3.3.3.1.
-SPI.A,B
+Serial Peripheral Interfaces SPIA and SPIB

-- SPIA and SPIB on trunk connector are respectively SPI0 and SPI1 of uP AM335x
+- SPIA and SPIB signals on root trunk connector are assigned respectively to SPI0 and SPI1 of uP AM335x.

-- SPI on root is always master
+- the on root is master on SPIA and SPIB buses.

-- as they propagate up the trunk, the SPIA and SPIB are swapped on every branch that use SPI; this ensures a balanced loading of both channels.
+- as they propagate up the trunk, the SPIA and SPIB are swapped on every branch that use SPI; this is done to balance the load on both buses.

-- if a branch use one SPI, it shall connect to SPIA
+- if a branch use one SPI, it shall connect to SPIA on down-trunk connector.

-- if a branch use two SPI, it shall take SPIA and SPIB
+- if a branch use two SPI buses, it shall connect them repectivelly to SPIA and SPIB.

-- a branch cannot connect more than one load to SPIA respectively SPIB
+- the number of SPI devices is limited to two per branch.

 - SPIx.D0 and SPIx.D1 can be configured by uP as either *miso* or *mosi*; recommended allocation: